ACINQ/eclair/docs/release-notes/eclair-vnext.md

 It also accepts `--pathId` as an encoded TLV stream in hexadecimal.
 Sending to a blinded route (as a reply to a previous message) is not supported.

+#### Balance

+The detailed balance json format has been slightly updated for channels in state `normal` and `shutdown`, and `closing`.

+Amounts corresponding to incoming htlcs for which we knew the preimage were previously included in `toLocal`, they are now grouped with outgoing htlcs amounts and the field has been renamed from `htlcOut` to `htlcs`.

+#### Miscellaneous

 This release contains many other API updates: